fieldtrip/website/development/project/replicate_functionality_of_mne_software.md

 ##### Creating the BEM meshes

 In MNE, the calculation of the forward solution is using the boundary-element model (BEM).
 This requires that surface separating separating regions of different electrical conductivities are tessellated.
-This software employes **triangular tessellation**.
+This software employs **triangular tessellation**.

 mne_watershed_bem